Shuffle/Shuffle-docs/docs/privacy_policy.md

 * Personal data: Cookies, Usage Data

 ## Data Location
 * As of 21.11.2020, all information is saved in [Google's europe-west2 location (London)](https://cloud.google.com/compute/docs/regions-zones).
-Other options later.

 ## Infrastructure Monitoring
-* Nothing
+* Snyk: Monitors for Infrastructure, Code and Container vulnerabilities.
+* GitGuarding: Monitors for potential credentials lost within or outside our infrastructure.
+* Google Cloud Platform: Alerts, Notifications and logs for up/downtime.

 ## External Social Media Platforms
 * Twitter and Linkedin widgets